Last Updated on November 9, 2019

 Walking through Shoreditch looking at the street art was a welcome break from all the eating.
 It is the sort of thing you can easily miss if, like me, you are on your way somewhere and have your head down checking google maps.

 There’s everything from a carefully encapsulated Banksy car to a rather fine crane by Belgian artist Roa.
 The urban legend is that Roa’s plan was to paint a heron, but learning that the crane is sacred to the Bengali community who live in this area, changed as a tribute to local people.

 There are neat additions to street signs and tiny bits of artwork on every corner.
 Definitely worth a second visit for me, by now I felt as if in the past I’d been walking around with my eyes wide shut.

 Our final stop was in ‘happening’ Shoreditch.
 We went to Pizza East for a welcome cup of tea.
 It’s a large warehouse in a converted biscuit factory with long wooden tables.
 The salted caramel and chocolate tart that we enjoyed with our tea was delicious without being in any way prissy.
 Just a wonderfully flavoured caramel topping with a big dollop of cream on traditional shortcrust pastry.
-A fitting end to a tour of East London.
+A fitting end to our Eating London tour of East London.

 And so our four-hour food tour was over.
 We all left feeling unable to eat another mouthful.
 Even as a London resident for over thirty years I discovered new things, tried old favourites and got the chance to cross a few more off my own personal bucket list.